sailfishos/sailfish-connman-plugin-iptables/README.md

  - Clear iptables custom chains
  - Get iptables filter table content
  - Get version of plugin interface
+ - Register (and unregister) to listen for API change signals

 Rules can be added to INPUT or OUTPUT chains of iptables filter table.
 Each rule can be added as ACCEPT or DENY.